FOREX-Euro weaker after policymakers trade barbs before more Greek talks

 NEW YORK, June 26 The ongoing Greek debt talks left currency markets in tight ranges on Friday while policymakers traded barbs in Brussels over the latest proposal for working out a debt deal between Athens and its official-sector creditors.

-The euro fell below $1.12 after Greek Prime Minister Alexis Tsipras went on the offensive, seemingly pushing back against the latest offer from the International Monetary Fund, European Union and the European Central Bank.
+The euro fell below $1.12 to session lows after Greek Prime Minister Alexis Tsipras went on the offensive, seemingly pushing back against the latest offer from the International Monetary fund, European Union and the European Central Bank.

-"The immediate kneejerk reaction in the euro seems to be on the back of the Tsipras comments.
-But I don't want to oversell these moves because broadly I would expect these negotiations to be taking place right up until the 29th or 30th (of June)," said Richard Cochinos, head of Americas G10 FX strategy at Citi in New York.

 Tsipras said the EU's founding principles were not based on blackmail and ultimatums.